kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 ## Sigma Algebra

+Typically this is part of **measure theory**, so we'll only cover what we absolutely need to know.

 Again [Wikipedia](https://en.wikipedia.org/wiki/%CE%A3-algebra) says:
 > In formal terms, a $\sigma$-algebra on a set $ X $ is a nonempty collection $ \Sigma $ of subsets of $ X $ closed under complement, countable unions, and countable intersections.
 The ordered pair ( $ X $, $ \Sigma $) is called a measurable space.